-While most non-residents don't equate New Jersey with beautiful green spaces, there are a whopping 36 state parks and 13 state forests to explore in NJ.
+While most non-residents don't equate New Jersey with beautiful green spaces worthy of a day trip, there are a whopping 36 state parks and 13 state forests to explore in New Jersey.

 Cheesequake State Park has short, family-friendly trails as well as trails for more experienced hikers.
 Photo by Kaylynn Ebner

 State Parks Worth a Day Trip in Central New Jersey

 North meets South (as far as ecosystems go) at this state park.
 The area consists of a mix of open fields, freshwater and saltwater marshes, a white cedar swamp, Pine Barrens, and a hardwood forest.
 Head to the Nature Center to gather information and set off on one of five color-coded hiking and biking trails.
 A variety of picnic areas with tables and grills are scattered throughout the park.
 Fishing, boating, and camping are also allowed.
 During summer, lifeguards oversee swimming at Hooks Creek Lake.
 There are changing rooms, restrooms, and a concession available for convenience.
 In winter, kids can sled down the nearby hill.